 Yes, this may seem to contradict the above, but quitting the email altogether when doing the heavy lifting such as course prep can provide the focus you need.
 Your brain will thank you.
 The emails can wait.

-Paper, paper, Blackboard.
-The standard course form contains four questions that students respond to related to your organization and clarity, and each of them can be addressed with a lesson plan document that is, firstly, completed by you prior to class, and secondly, shared with students as class begins (or, if resources are tight, through an upload of said document to Blackboard).
+Paper, paper, LMS.
+The standard course form contains four questions that students respond to related to your organization and clarity, and each of them can be addressed with a lesson plan document that is, firstly, completed by you prior to class, and secondly, shared with students as class begins (or, if resources are tight, through an upload of said document to the course in the LMS).
 You can share the paper as class begins or share your screen…either way, you remind students for 16 weeks, multiple times, of what your aims are, and how they will achieve them.

 Enthusiasm and Intellectual Stimulation.
 I’ll be honest.
 When I was teaching comp and lit, each term I found the consistent, regularly scheduled classes to be my Kryptonite.
 Don’t get me wrong—particular topics always found me jazzed from noon to Sunday.
 And students responded to those lessons in a positive way.
 But as midterm approached, in the second term of the academic year, I found myself mirroring their waning energy of my students.